affixalex/crowdcrunch/README.md

 <img src="img/keepcalm.png" align="middle" width="400px"/>

-What React/Redux and GraphQL afford is is an opportunity to think of problems very differently.
+What Kubernetes, Istio, React/Redux, and GraphQL afford is is an opportunity to think of problems very differently.

 ## Development Environment